-Use this play to learn how to negotiate and finalize a divesture's TSA before signing and closing.
+Learn how to negotiate and finalize a divesture's TSA before signing and closing.
+See the TSA's complete list of all transition-related services to be provided.

 It’s not uncommon to find that the TSA is the last transaction document to be finalized before signing and closing.
 The document should be negotiated, taking into account both buyers and seller’s interests.
 The TSA will have a complete list of all transition-related services to be provided that cover the following: